safaksrd/aws-devops-2022/aws/Class-Notes Kohort EU/_Safak_AWS_Python_Handson/20201015-Elastic Beanstalk CLI/README.md

 - Wait for a while and show the environment is deleted.

-- RDS takes a snapshot during the process above, to avoid extra charges, go to the RDS service on AWS console and delete the snapshot.
+- RDS takes a snapshot during the process above, to avoid extra charges, go to the RDS service on AWS console and delete the snapshot. (manuel snapshots)

 - You can optionally delete the beanstalk application.